 Yes, you technically could but we much prefer the results of using puff pastry, which is what you will get with a Greggs cheese and onion pasty.
 Shortcrust pastry makes it a bit too heavy, whereas puff pastry it light and flakey.

-Allow them to completely cool and then you can store them in an air tight container in the fridge for 2-3 days.
-You can also freeze them by putting a bit of parchment paper between each one and then storing in a freezer bag.
+Allow them to completely cool and then you can store them in an air tight container in the refrigerator for 2-3 days.
+You can also freeze them.
+Wrap each one in cling film and then placing in a freezer bag.
 They will keep in the freezer for up to 2 months.
 If you do plan to freeze some, then freeze them before cooking and then defrost, egg wash and bake.

 Make sure that they are fully defrosted (in the fridge overnight) and then you can put them in the oven at 180°C/350°/F/Gas 4 until they get crispy again and are hot all the way through.
 You could also reheat them in an air fryer at 180°C for 3-4 minutes.
 You can also eat these cold, which is what we do when we make mini versions to take on picnics.
 Our kids LOVE them.